What Does Gtt Mean?

 A common abbreviation I’ve seen in the perioperative world is “gtt.”
 This shorthand is used for continuous medication drips like propofol gtt, fentanyl gtt, milrinone gtt, etc.

-On that note, I think it sounds way cooler to say “adrenaline drip” than “epi gtt.” 😀
+On that note, saying “adrenaline drip” sounds way cooler than “epi gtt.”
+Jealous of my European colleagues where this is the norm. 😀

 How hard it is to order any medication as infusion instead of gtt to avoid confusion?
 With EMRs it should even be easier to select infusion.
 Abbreviations are misleading and can lead to dangerous errors, if not understood.